 What do IBSC Certified Flight Paramedics Do?

-Certified Flight Paramedics are responsible for recovering or stabilizing patients while they’re in transport to a qualified medical facility.
-This is a high-stress, front-line job where you’re dealing with medical emergencies, transports, or evacuations in-air.
-FP-Cs work can work in both civilian and military situations.
+Certified Flight Paramedics are responsible for recovering or stabilizing patients while transporting them to a qualified medical facility.
+This is a high-stress, front-line job dealing with medical emergencies, transports, or evacuations in-air.
+Flight Paramedics work can work in both civilian and military situations.

-This is not an early-career or entry-level type of exam.
+This is not an early-career or entry-level exam.
 The knowledge required is advanced and comes from years of appropriate work in the field.
-Paramedics need to have knowledge and experience of how to apply critical care intervention during different types of patient transport – ground ambulance, helicopter, aircraft, boats, etc.
+Paramedics need to have knowledge and experience of how to apply critical care intervention during different types of patient transport—ground ambulance, helicopter, aircraft, boats, etc.

 More specifically, you need a thorough understanding of advanced-level patient care pathophysiology, plus significant knowledge of current standards established for Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support (PALS), Neonatal Resuscitation Program (NRP), International Trauma Life Support (ITLS), and industry accreditation standards.